microsoft/hands-on-lab-redis/docs/workshop.md

 <div class="tip" data-title="Tips">

-> To focus on the main purspose of the lab, we encourage the usage of devcontainers/codespace as they abstract the dev environment configuration, and avoid potential local dependencies conflict.
+> To focus on the main purpose of the lab, we encourage the usage of devcontainers/codespace as they abstract the dev environment configuration, and avoid potential local dependencies conflict.
 > You could decide to run everything without relying on a devcontainer : To do so, make sure you install all the prerequisites you could find in the `.devcontainer` folder.
 </div>

 ### Using a pre-configured GitHub Codespace

+To use a Github Codespace, you will need :
+- [A GitHub Account][Github-account] (Free or Enterprise)

 Github Codespace offers the ability to run a complete dev environment (Visual Studio Code, Extensions, Tools, Secure port forwarding etc.) on a dedicated virtual machine.
 The configuration for the environment is defined in the `.devcontainer` folder, making sure everyone gets to develop and practice on identical environments : No more conflict on dependencies or missing tools !